-No options were granted to any person to take up unissued shares of the Company during the financial year apart from the issue of options pursuant to the Employees' Share Option Scheme.
+No options were granted to any person to take up unissued shares of the Company during the financial year apart from the issue of options pursuant to the Employees' Share Issuance Scheme ("SIS").

-The Company operates an Employees' Share Option Scheme ("ESOS Scheme") that was established and approved by the shareholders of the Company at an Extraordinary General Meeting ("EGM") held on 28 June 2011.
-The main features of the ESOS, details of share options offered and exercised during the financial year are disclosed in Note 24.
+The Company operates an SIS that was established and approved by the shareholders of the Company at an Extraordinary General Meeting ("EGM") held on 22 June 2017.
+The main features of the SIS, details of share options offered and exercised during the financial year are disclosed in Note 24.
+The SIS is expiring on 9 July 2022.